 Why Fine Art Photography?

-Matthew White, a talented news and sports photographer from Houston, and I just spent some of the Labor Day weekend shooting, both cameras and firearms.
-He is quite skilled with both.
+A talented news and sports photographer visited me recently, and I just spent some time making pictures with him.
 One thing we discussed, and not for the first time, is why I am interested in fine art photography.
 He is not, yet I sense in him a great curiosity about why we who shoot fine art images are interested in it and why we like it.

 My answer is, ultimately, I don’t know.